Test AI agents, voice agents, and chatbots against real attacks

-What your AI voice agents put at risk
+What production AI agents put at risk

-AI voice agents are built on LLMs that work probabilistically: they sound confident, but they are not deterministic.
+AI agents are built on LLMs that work probabilistically: they sound confident, but they are not deterministic.
 The same request can lead to very different answers, hallucinations, or unexpected actions depending on context.

-That is why production voice setups need a second line of defense: technical guardrails, automated testing, and monitoring.
+That is why production voice and chat setups need a second line of defense: technical guardrails, automated testing, and monitoring.
 With the EU AI Act, the pressure grows to visibly monitor AI systems and continuously reduce risk.

-When the agent talks directly to customers
+When the agent talks or writes directly to customers

 When the agent is wired into internal systems